-Note: Since the entire keyboard range of the C-56M lies between A0 and C8, the lowest octave will repeat in the lower ranges of the keyboard, and the highest octave will repeat in the higher ranges of the keyboard for as many octaves as you transposed.
+Note: Since the entire keyboard range of the C-35 lies between A0 and C8, the lowest octaves will repeat in successive octaves, as many octaves as the lowest voice has been transposed.
+The highest octave will repeat in successive octaves, as many octaves as the highest voice has been transposed.

-Note: MIDI note number will not be affected by transposition.
+Note: MIDI note numbers will not be affected by transposition.
 The transposed range(s) for both upper and lower voices will remain in effect after changing voices or leaving SPLIT mode.
 The transposed range(s) will return to normal after the unit has been turned off.